Success is the best revenge, or so they say.

 9. Something to Prove to Me

 Although revenge is never the answer, it’s doubly wrong in these instances.
-Instead of seeking vengeance, prove to yourself that you can do it, that you are worth it, and that you deserve better.
+Instead of seeking vengeance, prove to yourself that you can do it, are worth it, and deserve better.
 The best way to accomplish this is by achieving success in whatever way is most important to you.

 10. Success Speaks for Itself (and for You!)